-In those areas of the university where staff members in non-exempt positions do not regularly have access to the university’s timekeeping system of record (time clock or computer access), staff members must record time actually worked on a daily basis.
-If an approved initial recording document (i.e. a departmental form) other than the university's timekeeping system of record is used, the department head must ensure time worked as reported on the initial recording document and exception hours, as applicable, are correctly recorded in the timekeeping system of record by the established due date for each pay period.
+In those areas of the university where staff members in non-exempt positions do not regularly have access to the university’s timekeeping system of record (time clock or computer access), staff members must record time actually worked daily.
+If an approved initial recording document (i.e., a departmental form) other than the university's timekeeping system of record is used, the department head must ensure time worked as reported on the initial recording document and exception hours, as applicable, are correctly recorded in the timekeeping system of record by the established due date for each pay period.

-A staff member in an exempt position is eligible to use accumulated sick and vacation leave according to the Sick Leave and Vacation Leave policies to cover whole day absences.
-All forms of leave should be reported in full day increments.
-If a staff member in an exempt position has insufficient sick or vacation leave to cover an entire day’s absence, any remaining sick or vacation leave balance will be applied to the absence and the staff member will receive a full day’s pay for the partially-covered day.
-If an exempt staff member works any part of the day, no leave hours should be reported and the full day should be reported as regular pay.
+According to the Sick Leave and Vacation Leave policies, a staff member in an exempt position is eligible to use accumulated sick, and vacation leave to cover whole day absences.
+All forms of leave should be reported in full-day increments.
+If a staff member in an exempt position has insufficient sick or vacation leave to cover an entire day’s absence, any remaining sick or vacation leave balance will be applied to the absence, and the staff member will receive a full day’s pay for the partially-covered day.
+If an exempt staff member works any part of the day, no leave hours should be reported, and the full day should be reported as regular pay.

 For any regularly scheduled work period during which a staff member has not worked, the explanation for a staff member's absence should be recorded using appropriate coding for the paid or unpaid time off (e.g., vacation leave, sick leave, holiday, bonus day, leave without pay).
-A staff member must submit time worked and/or leave records to his or her supervisor at the close of each pay period using the university’s timekeeping system of record or, when the exception has been pre-approved, an initial recording document (see section V).
-The supervisor is responsible for reviewing and approving a staff member's time worked and/or leave record on the first working day after the close of the pay period.
+A staff member must submit time worked and/or leave records to their supervisor at the close of each pay period using the university’s timekeeping system of record or when the exception has been pre-approved, an initial recording document (see section V).
+The supervisor is responsible for reviewing and approving a staff member's time worked and/or leave a record on the first working day after the close of the pay period.

 A. Staff Senate and University Committee Service

 The Staff Senate typically meets from noon to 1 p.m.
 Attendance at Staff Senate meetings is paid work time.
-A non-exempt Staff Senate member should make arrangements with his or her supervisor for an alternate meal period on meeting days.
-Where an alternate meal period cannot be scheduled due to work requirements, the missed meal period will be paid.
+A non-exempt Staff Senate member should make arrangements with their supervisor for an alternate meal period on meeting days.
+An alternate meal period cannot be scheduled due to work requirements; the missed meal period will be paid.

-A staff member appointed to serve on other university committees or task forces is to consider time spent in such meetings as regular work time.
+A staff member appointed to serve on other University committees or task forces considers the time spent in such meetings as regular work time.
 If meetings of this type are scheduled outside of a staff member's regular workday, and if a staff member is in a non-exempt position, the supervisor will authorize overtime compensation or adjust a staff member's work schedule for the workweek.

-When an unexpected event occurs which prevents a staff member from reporting to work, a staff member must notify his or her supervisor as soon as possible, but in no case later than 30 minutes after the beginning of a staff member's scheduled shift.
-This allows time for the supervisor to adjust the department's work assignments for the day and to try to compensate for a staff member's absence.
-If a staff member has an absence that lasts for more than one day, he or she should notify his or her supervisor each day unless he or she has made alternate arrangements in advance with the supervisor.
-Some departments may require notification up to several hours in advance of the time a staff member's shift begins due to operational needs.
+When an unexpected event occurs, which prevents a staff member from reporting to work, a staff member must notify their supervisor as soon as possible, but in no case later than 30 minutes after the beginning of a staff member's scheduled shift.
+This allows the supervisor to adjust the department's work assignments for the day and try to compensate for a staff member's absence.
+If a staff member has an absence that lasts for more than one day, he or she should notify his or her supervisor each day unless they have made alternate arrangements in advance with the supervisor.
+Some departments may require notification up to several hours in advance when a staff member's shift begins due to operational needs.
 Department-specific reporting procedures supersede this general policy statement.

-Failure to notify the supervisor according to established university and departmental policies may result in corrective action, including termination of employment.
+Failure to notify the supervisor according to established university and departmental policies may result in corrective action, including employment termination.

 VIII.
 Meal and Rest Periods

 The meal period is not included as paid work time.
-A staff member in a non-exempt position who works full-time should have a meal period which is not less than 30 minutes nor more than one hour long and which falls approximately mid-way in a staff member's daily work schedule.
-No staff member in a non-exempt position shall be required to work more than five consecutive hours without a meal period.
+A staff member in a non-exempt position who works full-time should have a meal period that is not less than 30 minutes nor more than one hour long and which falls approximately mid-way in a staff member's daily work schedule.
+No staff member in a non-exempt position shall be required to work more than five consecutive hours without a meal.
 Staff members may not waive their right to a meal period.
-If a staff member has difficulty obtaining a meal break, the staff member must notify the supervisor so that a meal break may be provided.
+If a staff member has difficulty obtaining a meal break, the staff member must notify the supervisor to provide a meal break.

-Rest periods are included as paid work time and will not exceed 15 minutes for each four hours of work.
-Rest periods should be scheduled in the middle of the work period insofar as practical; however, the scheduling of rest periods will depend on the nature of the work and the service requirements of the department.
-If the nature of the work allows a staff member to take intermittent rest periods equivalent to 15 minutes for each four hours worked, scheduled rest periods are not required.
-A staff member whose total daily work schedule is less than three hours long is not eligible for rest periods.
+Rest periods are included as paid work time and will not exceed 15 minutes for every four hours of work.
+Rest periods should be scheduled in the middle of the work period insofar as practical; however, the scheduling of rest periods will depend on the nature of the department's work and service requirements.
+If the work's nature allows a staff member to take intermittent rest periods equivalent to 15 minutes for every four hours worked, scheduled rest periods are not required.
+A staff member whose daily work schedule is less than three hours long is not eligible for rest periods.

 C. Scheduling Meal and Rest Periods

-Supervisors may stagger meal or rest periods for staff members in the same work unit in order to maintain uninterrupted service.
+Supervisors may stagger meal or rest periods for staff members in the same work unit to maintain uninterrupted service.